samlentz/Apple-Watch-Strava-Parse-Viz/README.md

 -Incorporate more visualizations

--Add support for running through a python command line
+~-Add support for running through a python command line~ Thanks Zach, can now be run as .py python3